hotosm/underpass/doc/chroots.md

 libosmium2-dev librange-v3-dev libboost-locale1.71-dev libtool-bin
-libzip-dev gpg ccache git libpq-dev make debhelper devscripts python3-all doxygen pkg-config librange-v3-dev libpq-dev libgdal-dev libssl-dev libtool-bin libltdl-dev libgumbo-dev
+libzip-dev gpg ccache git libpq-dev make debhelper devscripts python3-all doxygen pkg-config librange-v3-dev libpq-dev libgdal-dev libssl-dev libtool-bin libltdl-dev libgumbo-dev osmium-tool

+## Ubuntu Groovy (20.10)

+Same as above except the version of boost is not 1.74 instead of 1.71.

+## Ubuntu Hirsute (21.04)

+Same as above except the version of boost is not 1.74 instead of 1.71.

 # Building Libpqxx Packages